ayaz3s/ayaz3s/README.md

 - 👋 Hi, I’m @ayaz3s
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and Machine learning
 - 📫 you can contact me on ayaxkhan11@gmail.com

 <!---